amignan/rseismTLS/README.md

 - Models the seismicity induced by fluid injection in the underground, based on the linear relationship between flow rate and seismicity rate;
 - Models the seismicity trailing effect (post-injection) based on an exponential relaxation function;
+- Estimates the model parameters with two alternative approaches: frequentist and Bayesian;
 - Forecasts future seismicity based on planned underground stimulation (COMING SOON);
 - Estimates the magnitude threshold above which stimulation must be stopped to respect a risk-based safety criterion (COMING SOON);
 - Computes the seismic risk for a point source based on the RISK-UE method and EMS98 scale (COMING LATER);